-H13209 data were reviewed in CARIS HIPS and SIPS for holidays in accordance with Section 5.2.2.3 of the HSSD.
-One holiday that meets the definition described in the HSSD for complete coverage were identified via HydrOffice QC Tools Holiday Finder tool.
+H13210 data were reviewed in CARIS HIPS and SIPS for holidays in accordance with Section 5.2.2.3 of the HSSD.
+Two holidays which meet the definition described in the HSSD for complete coverage were identified via HydrOffice QC tools Holiday Finder Tool.
 This tool automatically scans the surface for holidays as defined in the HSSD and was run in conjunction with a visual inspection of the surface by the hydrographer.

-The one holiday was due to acoustic shadowing in a steep and rocky area as seen in Figure 14.
-The area was investigated in CARIS subset editor to verify that least depths were found and the hydrographer is confident that no significant shoaling occurs within the holiday.
+Reasonable attempts were made to ensure full coverage of the area but these areas were not able to be acquired due to sea state conditions that were not conducive to the retrieval of holiday data.
+The holiday to the southeast in Figure 12 is the result of insufficient overlap between lines and the holiday in the southwest was caused by acoustic shadowing due to the rocky nature of the seabed.
+The holiday in the southwest (Figure 13) was examined in subset editor and the hydrographer is confident that all least depths of the rock were acquired.

-Figure 14: Overview of holiday identified in H13209
+Figure 12: Overview of holidays in H13210